TomasVotruba/tomasvotruba.com/source/_posts/2019/2019-02-25-5-tips-to-effective-work-with-github-repository.md

 ## 2. Be informed about New Packages - with no Spam!

-When you "watch" a Github repository, you'll get a notification about every new release, issue, pull-request, and comments.
-This makes sense when you maintainer repository, but for most people, it's annoying spam.
+When you "watch" a Github repository, you'll get a notification about every new release, issue, pull-request, or comments.
+This makes sense when you maintain a repository, but for most of the people, it's annoying spam.

-GitHub recently introduced very nice feature.
+GitHub recently introduced a very nice feature.
 It will add notification **only for releases**:

 <img src="/assets/images/posts/2019/github-tips/github-subscription.png" class="img-thumbnail">